 Additionally, if there's a story that we didn't select that you feel is essential to the grand scheme of things, or was particularly meaningful to your own spiritual growth, you have time to add it in to your family's devotionals.

-Grab your guide to the first month reading plan, and read through most of the Bible with us this year.
+Grab your guide to the reading plan, and read through most of the Bible with us this year.

 Extra Resources for Background Info

 If you're just interested in reading the Bible through, go for it!
 My desire is to also equip my kids with a basic understanding of the context and overview of all 66 books in the Bible.
 Therefore, on the reading plan, I've included references to additional resources that you could read to draw out a greater understanding of the cultural or historical context of the event.
 Here's what I recommend:

 - Self-Guided Tour of the Bible - by Rose Publishing.
 This is a concise yet excellent resource that if you only get one additional resource to help you with your road trip through the Bible, it will be an invaluable resource.

 - The Baker Illustrated Bible Handbook - edited by

 - The Victor Journey Through the Bible - by Gilbert Beers.
 I included this resource because many homeschool curricula recommend it.
 It's been on my shelf for a number of years, and it's time to put this baby to use!
 It does a great job of drawing out the cultural context of many of the stories.
 I'm looking forward to learning from this one as well.

 All of these resources are really just optional extras, but they are not necessary to glean the goodness from God's word alone.